amundsen-roald/amundsen-roald/README.md

 ### Hi there 👋

+#### Every programmer has the obligation and responsibility to ensure the elegance of the code.

 <!--
 **amundsen-roald/amundsen-roald** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.